 Is There a Test or Self-Assessment I Can Do?

 The most effective self-assessment that can be done is to examine the above list of symptoms associated with video game addiction.
 If you find that you or someone you care about exhibits any of these warnings signs, it may be a good time to cut back on the amount of time spent gaming.
 If you are unsure whether these symptoms apply to you, we can help.
-Call our toll-free number at 1-888-997-3147(Who Answers?) to discuss your possible symptoms or to learn about treatment options.
+Call our toll-free number at to discuss your possible symptoms or to learn about treatment options.

 Medication: Are There Drug Options for Video Game Addictions?